-Preheat the oven to 400°F/200°C. To make the taco shells, add 2 inches of water to a medium pot, insert a steaming basket, add the potatoes, and cover.
-Once the water is boiling, steam the potatoes for 20 to 25 minutes until soft.
+Preheat the oven to 400°F/200°C. To make the taco shells, add 2-inches of water to a medium pot, insert a steaming basket, add the potatoes, and cover.
+Once the water is boiling, steam the potatoes for 20-25 minutes until soft.
 Remove the potatoes and place them in a food processor with the garlic powder, onion powder, and maple syrup.
 Blend until smooth.
 Line a baking sheet with parchment paper and spread the mixture using a wet spatula, making 4 mini tortillas.
-Bake in the oven for 15 to 20 minutes until lightly browned.
+Bake in the oven for 15-20 minutes until lightly browned.
 Remove and pat down with the spatula.
 Flip the parchment paper over onto a cutting board and gently peel back.
 Set taco shells aside.

 Taco Seasoned Potato Cubes Ingredients: